 Doolin.
 You begin cycling from Ennis north to county Clare through the region known as the Burren, where megalithic tombs, stone forts and castles are in abundance.
 (44km)

 Doolin.
 You’ll cycle the coastal road to Ballyvaughan; we recommend enjoying lunch at a traditional café in this village.
 Options for the return are either along the Burren Way or via Lisdoonvarna.
+The famed Cliffs of Moher are a short ride from Doolin also, which you can see late afternoon or early next day before you cross to the Aran Islands.
 (55 or 61km)

 Aran Island.
 Inishmore.
 Ferry to Aran Islands.
 No visit to this part of Ireland would be complete without a visit to Inishmore, where horse-drawn carriages transport luggage and everyone (including the locals) ride bikes.